dwarvesf/playbook/community/how-to-withdraw-icy.md

 ---
 tags:
   - icy
-  - web3
+  - dfg
   - payment
-  - instructions
-  - guideline
+  - tutorial
 title: How to withdraw ICY
 date: 2024-03-13
-description:
+description: This guide show how to swap ICY to fiat.
 authors:
   - minhcloud
-  - monotykamary
 menu: memo
 toc: false
 notice: